 Seven Hollows Trail

-This is one of favorite hikes not just in the park but in the state.
+This is one of our favorite hikes not just in the park but in the state.
 Seven Hollows is a 4.5 mile loop trail which will take you through stunning forests and natural features such as bluff shelters, stone arches, and box canyons.

 Rock House Cave Trail